CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/authorizations.md

 # Authorizations

+Proper user authorizations are essential for managing ProcessForce documents efficiently.
+Assigning the right access ensures that users can perform necessary actions while maintaining system security and compliance.

+---

-The creation of ProcessForce documents depends on specific user authorizations
+The creation of ProcessForce documents depends on specific user authorizations.
+To manage user authorizations, navigate to:

 :::info Path
     Administration → System Initialization → Authorizations → General Authorizations